 b) assigned outright to the discoverer or inventor if determination is made that commercial exploitation is not warranted

-c) transferred to one or more patent management organizations with which the University has contracted for commercial development or marketed by the Office of Technology Licensing;
+c) transferred to one or more patent management organizations with which the University has contracted for commercial development or marketed by the Office of Technology Licensing and Intellectual Property;

 d) forwarded to the outside sponsor if such action is required under the terms of a sponsored project agreement or by law.

-4) No Faculty member, employee, or student may assign or license or agree to assign or license an invention developed under the criteria listed in C.I. above without prior written consent of the Office of Technology Licensing.
+4) No Faculty member, employee, or student may assign or license or agree to assign or license an invention developed under the criteria listed in C.I. above without prior written consent of the Office of Technology Licensing and Intellectual Property.